 I am a Certified Professional Home Inspector who attended the International Association of Certified Home Inspectors and the University of Central Oklahoma.

-I am inspired daily by my hard working wife/business partner.
-In my free time, I like to strum my guitar, write music, travel, play sports and spend time with family.
+I am inspired daily by my amazing family and in my free time I like to strum my guitar, write music, travel, play sports and reading books.